ivanearisty/obsidian/Classes + Uni/DAA/Assingments/Midterm 2 DAA — iae225.md

 So again we can't do much.

+Think of the left only and right only trees again...

 ## Part 3

 We define a leaf to have a x.leaves value of 1, since it is a leaf